chinu89/risk-calculator/README.md

 **Normal result: LOW**

-**Exception — malicious intent + hacker/media + readable data → MODERATE**
+**Exception — malicious intent + unauthorized recipient + readable data → MODERATE**
-When `nature ≥ 0.80` AND `recipient = hacker or media` AND `protection > 0.10`, Gate 1a returns MODERATE instead of LOW.
-This was originally documented as ransomware-specific (v8), but batch 7 (F5) confirmed it applies to any malicious compromise type — hacking, theft, and others.
-The underlying reason is the same: a malicious actor targeting a dangerous recipient cannot be contained by a "data not opened" assurance.
+When `nature >= 0.80` AND `recip_type = unauthorized` AND `protection > 0.10`, Gate 1a returns MODERATE instead of LOW.
+This exception started as ransomware-specific (v8), was broadened to any malicious compromise type targeting hacker/media (v10, F5), then extended to cover all unauthorized recipients (v11, V2 — a non-hacker/media partner also triggered MODERATE).
+The root logic: a malicious actor cannot be assumed not to have accessed data regardless of what the mitigation says, and that applies to any unauthorized recipient.
 This exception does not apply when protection is de-identified (0.10) because unreadable data neutralises the risk regardless.

 **Rationale for the base rule:** These mitigations provide objective, verifiable proof that data never reached a harmful state.
 They are the only mitigations in the entire tree that give forensic or physical certainty.
 Radar treats them as a hard LOW overriding all other inputs — even plain text + malicious + hacker resolves LOW if data was forensically confirmed not accessed.

 **Why `satisfactory` lives here (not Gate 1b):** The full mitigation label is "Satisfactory assurance was obtained from a recipient that is obligated to protect personal data by law and/or contract."
 This is only legally meaningful when the recipient actually has that obligation — covered entities, business associates, federal agencies — AND is an authorized recipient.
-For recipients with no legal obligation (general public, vendor, attorney), or for unauthorized recipients regardless of their description, `satisfactory` drops to Gate 1b.
+For recipients with no legal obligation, or for unauthorized recipients regardless of their description, `satisfactory` drops to Gate 1b.

-**Why `no_written_obtained` and `no_written_provided` can also fire Gate 1a:** Batch 7 (F1, F2) revealed that when these mitigations are used with an authorized legally-obligated recipient, Radar returns LOW — not MODERATE.
-The rationale: "no written assurance obtained" in this context means no written form was collected *because the recipient's legal obligation already provides the guarantee*.
-It is semantically equivalent to `satisfactory` — the obligation substitutes for the paperwork. **Important distinction:** `obligated_no_assurance` and `ce_ba_obligated` do NOT get this treatment — Q6 (batch 3) confirmed they return MODERATE even for a covered entity.
-The difference is that `no_written_obtained/provided` implies some assurance existed but wasn't put in writing, whereas `obligated_no_assurance` means no assurance of any kind was obtained.
+**Why `no_written_obtained` and `no_written_provided` can also fire Gate 1a:** Batch 7 (F1, F2) revealed that when these mitigations are used with an authorized legally-obligated recipient, Radar returns LOW.
+The rationale: "no written assurance obtained" in this context means no written form was collected because the recipient's legal obligation already provides the guarantee.
+It is semantically equivalent to `satisfactory`. **Important distinction:** `obligated_no_assurance` and `ce_ba_obligated` do NOT get this treatment — Q6 (batch 3) confirmed they return MODERATE even for a covered entity.
+The difference: `no_written_obtained/provided` implies some assurance existed but wasn't put in writing, whereas `obligated_no_assurance` explicitly says no assurance of any kind was obtained.

-**Why the authorized check matters:** The `recip_type === 'authorized'` guard was added in v9.
-Several recipient descriptions (covered_entity, ba_state_gov, federal_agency, etc.) appear in both the authorized and unauthorized dropdowns.
-Without the guard, an unauthorized covered entity receiving data with `satisfactory` mitigation would incorrectly resolve LOW.
-The guard ensures legal obligation only benefits authorized recipients.
+**Why the authorized check matters:** Several recipient descriptions (covered_entity, ba_state_gov, federal_agency, etc.) appear in both the authorized and unauthorized dropdowns.
+Without the guard, an unauthorized covered entity with `satisfactory` mitigation would incorrectly resolve LOW.
+Legal obligation only benefits authorized recipients.

 ---